 Working with volunteers is very cost effective.
 Pictured is an installation in Charlottesville, Virginia.The adults take a break in order to rest up, but this young lady, who was a good worker, took breaks in order to run and play.

 Labyrinth Enterprises, LLC, is a collaborative of skilled labyrinth artists prepared to install the best labyrinth for your site and budget.
-Robert Ferré, now retired after 15 years as a full-time labyrinth maker, still acts as technical advisor and contact person.
+Robert Ferré, now retired after 18 years as a full-time labyrinth maker, still acts as technical advisor and contact person.
 By communicating with the architect, client, or committee in charge, Robert helps to determine the best pattern and medium within the specified budget.
 The work is then assigned to the appropriate artists within the collaborative, who complete the installation.
+Robert still does two or three jobs a year personally.

 Labyrinth Enterprises, LLC, previously published five titles and a series of worksheets available on this website and Amazon.com.
 Now, Robert's attention has turned to writing, including updating and reissuing the previous labyrinth books and new material on a variety of subjects, especially cruises and self-publishing.
 The following links pertain to the publishing activities: